talkkonnect/talkkonnect/README.md

 * Connected to a server and is currently online
 * There are other participants logged into the same channel
 * Currently in transmitting mode
-* Currently receving an audio stream (someone is talking on the channel)
+* Currently receiving an audio stream (someone is talking on the channel)
 * Heart Beat to indicate that talKKonnect is running

 ### Software Features ###

 * *Colorized LOGs* are shown on the debugging terminal for events as they happen in real time.
-Loging with line number, logging to file or screen or both.
+Logging with line number, logging to file or screen or both.
 * Playing of configurable *alert sounds* as different events happen.
 * Configurable *TTS prompts* to announce different events for those use special use cases where it is required.
 * *Roger Beep* playing can be enabled on release of the PTT button to indicate end of transmission.